San Pedro de Atacama is the best access point to Atacama Desert, one of the most unique places on earth.

 Explore the Salar de Uyuni

-The Salar de Uyuni, or Uyuni Salt Flats, is one of the most breathtakingly beautiful places on earth.
-It’s located in Bolivia, but San Pedro de Atacama is the perfect base to visit on guided multi-day tours.
+One of the unmissable things to do in San Pedro de Atacama, Chile, is joining a tour that goes to the Salar de Uyuni, or Uyuni Salt Flats, in Bolivia.
+This is one of the most breathtakingly beautiful places on earth.
+San Pedro de Atacama is the perfect base to visit on guided multi-day tours.

 Scattered around the area there are several lagoons – the White, the Green and the Red.
 Their names obviously refer to the colors!
 Another lagoon is the Laguna Hedionda, literally “Stinking Lake” – I guess you can figure out how it got its name.